ohorace/CPSC4175/Homework/Homework 5.md

 Testing the design is verifying that the specifications have been translated corrected into the design.
 This kind of testing also makes sure the actual design is correct.
 Implementation testing is testing the actual code for the product making sure that it performs as expected.

 Testing design:
-Link the studentís major to the classes required for that major
+Link the student‚Äôs major to the classes required for that major
 Be able to compare the courses the student has taken to the classes required
 Be able to determine the graduation date based on the number of courses left
 Determine if the requirements have been met to graduate